Georgia Black Fishermen

 Dionne Hoskins

-• African American participation in marine-related careers began as early as 1796, when the federal government issued Seamen’s Protection Certificates to merchant mariners defining them as “citizens” of the United States effectively making maritime employment one way for Blacks to shape their identities.
-This collection This project documents the fishery-related occupations of African Americans in coastal Georgia 1865 to present and gather information for future work that may ascertain the relationship between their decreased participation and changes in regional fish populations and the fishing industry.
+• African American participation in marine-related careers began as early as 1796, when the federal government issued Seamen’s Protection Certificates to merchant mariners defining them as “citizens” of the United States effectively making maritime employment one way for Black people to shape their identities.
+This project documents the fishery-related occupations of African Americans in coastal Georgia 1865 to present and gather information for future work that may ascertain the relationship between their decreased participation and changes in regional fish populations and the fishing industry.

-Interviewee Collection Sort descending Description Interviewer Date of Interview Location of Interview Affiliation
+Interviewee Sort descending Collection Description Interviewer Date of Interview Location of Interview Affiliation

 Annie Lee Thorpe Georgia Black Fishermen

-Mrs. Annie Lee Thorpe was the seventh of eight children, born in 1923 in Mayport, Florida.
-Mrs. Thorpe recalls that her family structure changed when she was 12, after the death of her mother.
+On June 16, 2010 Monet Murphy interviewed Annie Lee Thorpe as part of the Georgia Black Fishermen oral history project.
+Annie was the seventh of eight children, born in 1923 in Mayport, Florida.
+She recalls that her family structure changed when she was 12, after the death of her mother.
 She then moved to Savannah to live with her older sister; however, she was unable to complete her primary education due to her sister’s illness.
-Soon after, Mrs. Thorpe married James Joseph “Joe” Thorpe, one of the few African American shrimp boat captains in Savannah.
-They began their family in 1953 and had four children.
+Soon after, Annie married James Joseph “Joe” Thorpe, one of the few African American shrimp boat captains in Savannah.

 Monet Murphy Thunderbolt, GA NOAA, Savannah State University

-Robert Thorpe Georgia Black Fishermen
+Charles Hall Georgia Black Fishermen

 Jolvan Morris Townsend, GA NOAA, Savannah State University